 You can mix metals

 The first thing you should know is that your wedding band and engagement rings don’t have to be made of matching colour metals.
-It’s fine to have a yellow gold engagement ring and a white gold or platinum wedding ring, or the other way round.
+It’s fine – and actually quite fashionable – to have ‘mismatching’ metals.
 Queen Elizabeth II’s rings are perfect proof that this is acceptable etiquette!

 It’s OK to mix and match different vintage styles as long as the designs are along the same lines.
 Just try to avoid extreme differences in design eras, to not clash.
-For instance, a classic gemstone engagement ring can look great with a diamond eternity wedding band.
-But an ornate Victorian style halo engagement ring might not go that well with a modern wedding ring with geometric lines.
+For instance, a classic gemstone engagement ring can look great with a diamond eternity wedding band, but an ornate Victorian style halo engagement ring might not go that well with a modern, geometric wedding ring.

 Diamond wedding ring or plain band?

 A plain band is beautiful, classic and traditional.
 However, if you want spectacular sparkle, choose a wedding band with diamonds.
-These come in two styles: with diamonds on entire ring or with diamonds on top of the band.
+These come in two styles: with diamonds on the entire ring (eternity) or with diamonds on top of the band (half eternity).

 4. Some solutions to engagement rings that don’t fit together with a wedding band

 If you have an engagement ring with a large stone or an unusual shape, it can leave a gap between itself and the wedding band.
 This is because it pushes your wedding ring away.
-Apart from not looking great, it could feel uncomfortable.
+As well as not looking the best, it could also feel uncomfortable.

 Here are 2 easy fixes to this problem: